XuebinZhaoZXB/GeoPVI/README.rst

 in ``setup.sh``.

 We recommend to install GeoPVI in an editable mode.
-Alternatively, if you do not want to install the package, simply do
+Alternatively, if you do not want to install the package, run

 .. code-block:: sh

     sh setup.sh

 Then, you need to tell scripts which use the GeoPVI package where the package is.
-For example, simply run a script with
+For example, run a script with

 .. code-block:: python